-A warm welcome to our latest health safety and wellbeing newsletter.
-Let's take a glimpse into some work carried out by our HSW team that you might not be aware of; find out about an important compliance mandate from ACC, and what you need to do; learn about this year's flu vaccination campaign; and where to look for some resources available to you at the University of Auckland.
+A warm welcome to our latest health and safety newsletter.
+Let's take a glimpse into some interesting work carried out by part of our health and safety team, find out about an important compliance mandate from ACC and what you need to do, learn about the flu vaccination and where to look for some resources available to you at the University of Auckland.

-The importance of different areas within a team lies in cohesiveness - their collective ability to leverage diverse skills, promote collaboration, drive innovation, and collectively tackle challenges.
-Each area of our team contributes unique value, ultimately leading to a stronger and more effective team.
-As with any other team, we all have unique perspectives and use these to promote health, safety and wellbeing to benefit our university community.
+The importance of different areas within a team lies in their ability to leverage diverse skills, promote collaboration, drive innovation, and collectively tackle challenges.
+Each area contributes unique value, ultimately leading to a stronger and more effective team.
+As with any other team, we are all responsible within our university community in promoting health and safety from our own unique perspective.